 Figure B5.
-Flow chart of the procedure used to combine M-WT and M-AL measurement data for determining $\lambda$ and $\omega$ and classifying the investigated materials as single or multiple-component.
-Red and green boxes are corresponding to M-Al and M-WT data, respectively.
+Flowchart of the procedure used to combine M-WT and M-AL measurement data for determining λ and ω and classifying the investigated materials as single- or multiple-component.
+Red and green boxes correspond to M-Al and M-WT data, respectively.